xarray-contrib/xarray-regrid/docs/notebooks/index.rst

 To benchmark the library against some more standard tools, we have created some notebooks.

+Most notebooks compare the methods implemented in xarray-regrid against more standard tools (CDO, ESMF).

 .. toctree::
   :maxdepth: 1
   :caption: Benchmarks